JohnKendrick/PDielec/Sphinx/theory_single_crystal.rst

 :numref:`fig-mode-comparison` shows a comparison of the approaches discussed above applied to MgO.
 The DFT calculations were performed by Castep.
 The incident angle is 45\ :superscript:`o` and the film thickness is 10\ |micron|.
-The calculations were performed using the transform matrix method.
+The calculations were performed using the transfer matrix method.
 The 'Coherent' curve shows large amplitude oscillations before and after the Reststrahlen region of absorption.
 The 'Incoherent (phase averaging)' and 'Incoherent (intensity)' are similar at high frequencies, but at low frequencies the intensity calculation shows higher reflectance.